 Dad flew with Alitalia Airlines and I have just recently found a photo of Mum and her family outside waiting to say goodbye to Dad who was already on the plane.
 Luckily in 1973 at Tullamarine there was an outside area that you could wave goodbye to your loved one and they could see you from the platform.
 Sadly, they took the outside viewing platform away so these days you can wave all you like, but they can't see you.
 I'm not sure why they took it away as it felt more special knowing that your loved ones were still there until you took off safely.

-When Dad eventually reached Fiumicino Airport in Rome, he was exhausted and not feeling very well, but still managed to buy a postcard and write a few words on it to Mum to let her know that he had arrived safe and that he was thinking of us.
+When Dad eventually reached Fiumicino Airport in Rome, he was exhausted and not feeling very well, but still managed to buy a postcard.
+He wrote a few words on it to Mum to let her know that he had arrived safely and that he was thinking of all of us.
 We recently found the letter that Nonna had written to Mum and told her how happy she was that she would be seeing Dad again.
 She also said to tell him that his brothers and nephew would be picking him up from Rome.
 By the time the letter had arrived, Dad had already left.
 There were no mobiles like today, but fate would make Dad miss the second plane to go to Palese Airport in Bari.
-He was sitting there tired and sad until he saw his nephew run over and jump on him with excitement.
+He was sitting there tired and a little sad until he saw his nephew run over and jump on him with excitement.
 Dad would write this to Mum in his first letter to her.

-He rang Mum once he had settled back in his hometown and he was surprised when she told him that his postcard had arrived the day after he had departed.
-While in Italy, Dad also attended his nephew Frank's Wedding.
+He rang Mum once he had settled back in his hometown and he was surprised when she had told him that his postcard had arrived the day after he had departed.
+While in Italy, Dad had also attended his nephew Frank's Wedding.